(You Drive Me) Crazy

 "(You Drive Me) Crazy" is a song by American singer Britney Spears from her debut studio album, ...Baby One More Time (1999).
 Written and produced by Max Martin, Per Magnusson and David Kreuger with additional writing by Jörgen Elofsson and remix by Martin and Rami Yacoub, it was released as the album's third single on August 24, 1999, by Jive Records.
 It was featured on the soundtrack of the 1999 teen romantic comedy film Drive Me Crazy.
 The song garnered positive reviews from music critics, some of whom praised its simple formula and noted similarities to Spears's debut single, "...Baby One More Time".

 "(You Drive Me) Crazy" was a commercial success and peaked inside the top ten on the singles charts of seventeen countries.
-In the United Kingdom, it became Spears's third consecutive single to peak inside the top five, while it reached number 10 in the United States' Billboard Hot 100 and peaked at number one in Belgium (Wallonia) and Iceland.
+In the United Kingdom, it became Spears's third consecutive single to peak inside the top five, while it reached number ten in the United States's Billboard Hot 100 and peaked at number one in Belgium (Wallonia) and Iceland.
 An accompanying music video, directed by Nigel Dick, portrays Spears as a waitress of a dance club and she performs a highly choreographed dance routine with the other waitresses.
-The video premiered on MTV's Making the Video special.
-It features cameo appearances of actors Melissa Joan Hart and Adrian Grenier, who star in the movie Drive Me Crazy, which is named for the song.
+The video premiered on an episode MTV's Making the Video.
+It features cameo appearances by actors Melissa Joan Hart and Adrian Grenier, who star in the movie Drive Me Crazy, which is named for the song.
 As part of promotion for the song, Spears performed the song at the 1999 MTV Europe Music Awards and 1999 Billboard Music Awards.
 It has also been included on five of her concert tours.